 The database page has a list of all the trackers registered to the site.
 Tracker registration information can be added or edited.

 The track page shows the track of an individual tracker on a day.
+Normally this is accessed from the link in the icon info box on the site map page.
 The track points are numbered sequentially to show the direction of flight.
 Track points are shown with a green ring normally, but a red ring if within 100 meters of the previous point.